Risingson/eveeyedocs/docs/sharing/cloud.md

 ## Other options
 ### Switch custom marks
+These are the toggles to use your own not shared custom marks or the ones shared with your sharing group.
+If you do not share
 ### Manage Intel channels
+!!! warning "Feature in development"
+    This feature is currently under development.
+You can test it by downloading the [desktop app](https://eveeye.readthedocs.io/en/latest/desktop-app/).
+[Feedback](https://eveeye.readthedocs.io/en/latest/#Feedback) more than welcome !!

 ### Share and Show K-K Connections
 If enabled the connections you jump via K-K wormholes would get shared publically and you can see the wormholes other people using this option are sharing.
 !!! warning "Limitation"